Harlon Hill: Professional career

 Hill's rookie season with the Chicago Bears was a memorable one.
 He set a team record for most receiving yards (1,124) and most touchdown receptions (12) by a rookie.
 The twelve touchdowns led all NFL receivers that season as he averaged 25 yards per catch on 45 total receptions, the latter of which was a Bears record for a rookie until it was broken by Darnell Mooney in 2020.
-His best performance that rookie year came on October 31, 1954 against the San Francisco 49ers.
+His best performance that rookie year came on October 31, 1954, against the San Francisco 49ers.
 Hill was a Halloween nightmare for the 49ers defense, racking up 214 receiving yards and four touchdowns, the final one coming with thirty seconds left in the game to give the Bears a four-point victory.
 Numerous accolades came Hill's way following that season, among them being named 1954 NFL Rookie of the Year, being an All-Pro selection, and participating in the 1954 Pro Bowl.

 Hill's performance numbers were down somewhat the next season, 1955, with 789 yards on 42 receptions.
-However his nine touchdown catches again led the league and he was once again selected All-Pro and Pro-Bowl participant.
-The 1955 season also saw Hill be the first ever recipient of the Jim Thorpe Trophy as NFL most valuable player.
+However, his nine touchdown catches again led the league, and he was once again selected All-Pro and Pro-Bowl participant.
+Fellow players voted him the first inaugural winner of the Jim Thorpe Trophy as league's most valuable player.
 1956 would prove to be Hill's career best statistically with 47 catches, 1,128 receiving yards and 11 touchdowns as the Bears advanced to the NFL Championship Game against the New York Giants.
-Hill and the Bears were beaten soundly, 47-7, on a very icy Yankee Stadium field.
-After the season Hill was voted an All-NFL 1st team player by numerous media including the Associated Press, United Press, and the Sporting News.
-He was chosen Captain of the Western Conference squad for the 1956 Pro Bowl game, which lost in a close affair, 31-30.
+Hill and the Bears were beaten soundly, 47–7, on a very icy Yankee Stadium field.
+After the season Hill was voted a first-team All-NFL player by numerous media including the Associated Press, United Press, and the Sporting News.
+He was chosen Captain of the Western Conference squad for the 1956 Pro Bowl game, which lost in a close affair, 31–30.